 A city—let’s call it Greenbeltopolis—decides to include climate change as an element of their General Plan.
 To represent this, they identify their primary goal: reducing greenhouse gas emissions from all relevant activities within Greenbeltopolis in order to mitigate the impact of climate change.
 Their specific objective is to cut the city’s greenhouse emissions in half by the year 2035.
 It’s an ambitious benchmark, sure, but Greenbeltopolis is committed to conservation.

 They set forth a citywide policy of establishing plans to reduce or encourage reductions in greenhouse gas emissions from all sectors in the city.
-Then, they create a program which aims to work with stakeholders from the community at large to establish a community Climate Action Plan within two years of adopting the General Plan.
+Then, they create a program that aims to work with stakeholders from the community at large to establish a community Climate Action Plan within two years of adopting the General Plan.
 The Climate Action Plan plan will include measures to cut greenhouse gas emissions from community, municipal, and business activities in half by 2035.

 Put together a few more examples like that, and you’re well on your way to building a General Plan!